 - take steps to ensure the security of personal data at all times; - know how to recognise a personal data breach; - IMMEDIATELY report any breach of which they become aware to the Data Protection Officer (DPO).
-Prompt action is essential, because reports to the Information Commissioner's Office (ICO) must take place within 72 hours of the breach being discovered: - if the breach is likely to result in a high risk of adversely affecting individuals' rights and freedoms, then we will also inform the individuals without undue delay; - record the nature of the breach and the action they have taken on a Data Breach Form (attached to this procedure).
+Prompt action is essential, because reports to the Information Commissioner's Office (ICO) must take place within 72 hours of the breach being discovered; - record the nature of the breach and the action they have taken on a Data Breach Form (attached to this procedure).